Median Income

 Is Hornbrook a Good Place to Live?

-Based on current data, Hornbrook receives an overall livability score of 2.0 out of 5.0, earning a grade of C. Key strengths include abundant sunshine.
+Based on current data, Hornbrook receives an overall livability score of 1.3 out of 5.0, earning a grade of F. Key strengths include low crime rates, abundant sunshine.
 Areas to be aware of include above-average unemployment, an elevated poverty rate, below-average incomes.
-Hornbrook has some notable strengths but also faces challenges that prospective residents should consider.
+Hornbrook faces significant challenges across several quality-of-life categories.

 Economy & Jobs